A Walk through Safed

 The Rav Yosef Caro Synagogue (G):

-This building was originally constructed in the 16th century and was used as a house of learning and for a rabbinical court rather than a synagogue.
-Only recently has it been functioning as a synagogue.
+This building was originally constructed in the 16th century and was used as a house of learning and rabbinical court rather than as a synagogue.
+Only recently has it been functioning as a house of prayer.
 As the Chief Rabbi of Safed, Rav Caro would have taught and adjudicated here.
 It was destroyed and rebuilt following the earthquakes of 1759 and 1837.
-Its last rebuilding was in 1839 by an Italian scholar and philanthropist Rabbi Yitzchak Goyatos who dedicated himself to rebuilding many of the destroyed synagogues of Safed.
+Its last rebuilding was in 1839 by an Italian scholar and philanthropist Rabbi Yitzchak Goyatos, who dedicated himself to rebuilding many of the destroyed synagogues of Safed.
 Near its entrance is a map on the wall showing Rav Caro’s travels from Spain prior to arriving in Safed.
 The marble floors are from Italy.
 The bima or central elevated prayer area is larger than it was previously, being replaced about 40 years ago.
-Beneath the synagogue is Rav Yosef Caro’s residence where he lived and completed his writings.

 The Abuhav Synagogue (H):

-Just after the covering over Gallery Avenue comes to an end, you will see the woman’s entrance to the Abuhav Synagogue (H) on your left.
+• Just after the covering over Gallery Avenue comes to an end, you will see the woman’s entrance to the Abuhav Synagogue (H) on your left.
 Guys can go down the next alley on the left that has a sign to the Abuhav Winery.
-A sign on the left on this alley indicates the direction to the synagogue.
+Another sign on the left on this alley indicates the direction to the synagogue.
 Alternatively, enter “Abuhav Synagogue” into Google maps.

 Livnot U’Lehibanot (I):

-This institute and tourist information site is located on the continuation of Gallery Avenue at 17 Alkabetz, just after the previously mentioned turning on the left.
+• This institute and tourist information site is located on the continuation of Gallery Avenue at 17 Alkabetz, just after the previously mentioned turning on the left.

 .